 Next, I considered what basic tasks a stand mixer needed to excel at.
 A great mixer should whip cream and egg whites quickly, cream butter and sugar to a pale and fluffy consistency, and knead rustic bread dough without straining, smoking, or “walking” around the counter.
 It should be heavy enough to stay in place but not so heavy that it’s difficult to move around.
 A handle on the bowl is extremely convenient when you’re pouring cake batter, cooking Swiss meringue over a bain-marie, or scooping cookie dough.

 When it comes to attachments, you have a few things to consider.
 Are they dishwasher safe?
 Are they burnished metal, or do they have a nylon coating?
-Sarah Carey, host of Everyday Food with Sarah Carey, says that she prefers the noncoated paddle attachment for the KitchenAid mixer because the nylon coating tends to chip.
-Dough hooks are a hot topic, too: KitchenAid used to have dough hooks with a C-shape until people complained that this design caused the dough to ride up the hook, requiring numerous stops to push it back down.
-Since then, KitchenAid has redesigned its dough hook, and the new corkscrew shape eliminates that problem.
+Sarah Carey, host of Everyday Food with Sarah Carey, told us that she preferred the uncoated paddle attachment for the KitchenAid mixer because the nylon coating can chip.
+Our top pick includes coated attachments, and even though I’ve experienced chipping in professional and test kitchen situations, the paddle and dough hook on my home mixer remain unscathed.

 As for bowl size, we agree with the Cook’s Illustrated recommendation of 5 to 6 quarts—big enough to make about four dozen standard-size cookies.
 That’s plenty for the home cook.
 You don’t want to go much larger, since mixing smaller amounts in a large bowl is difficult because the beater makes less contact with the contents.
 As far as bowl shape goes, Cook’s Illustrated recommends a squat bowl with a flared lip so there’s more surface area in the bottom, keeping contents from going up the sides and thus reducing the need to scrape.